 The North Side boasts thick rainforest terrain with towering waterfalls, rivers, and natural pools and is a great place for jungle sights that aren’t as ‘rare to find’ as the Pampas.
 After a challenging but exciting hike, enjoy a swim in one of the many natural pools.

 To slow the pace down a little bit, head over to Copacabana.
-As it’s close to Lake Titicaca, this might be best coincided with your visit to the Lake.
+As it’s close to Lake Titicaca, this might be best to coincide with your visit to the Lake.

-For more adventurous travellers, get your blood racing with a paragliding session or a hike in the nearby Andes.
+If you’re feeling more adventurous, get your blood racing with a paragliding session or a hike in the nearby Andes.
 It’s one of the best places in Bolivia to visit for this!

 9.)
 Santa Cruz

 A cultural hub of its own, this commercial centre is a great place to experience more of Bolivia’s unique culture.
 The Museo de Historia Nacional is home to a permanent collection of Chiquitania art, too.
-This all means it’s a great place to discover the history of Bolivia’s little-known Indigenous people.
+This all means it’s a great place to discover the history of Bolivia’s Indigenous people.

 10.)
 Bolivian Coffee Plantation

-While Bolivia may not be the first country to pop into your mind when thinking of coffee beans and their origins, definitely don’t discount the rich flavour of Bolivian coffee.
-Just two hours from Santa Cruz lies the coffee producing town of Buena Vista.
+While Bolivia may not be the first country to pop into your mind when thinking of coffee beans and their origins.
+Just two hours from Santa Cruz lies the coffee-producing town of Buena Vista.